lunatech-labs/lunatech-people-api-kotlin/README.md

 A simple API providing information about Lunatech employees.
 Ported from Scala to Kotlin.

-The following operations can be performed on the API:
+The API exposes the following functionality:
 * Filter People by Property Value
 * Filter Fields by Field Name

 ### Reference

-There is only one main endpoint in this API - */api/people*,  which returns a list of all Lunatech employees.
+There is only one **main endpoint** in this API - */api/people*,  which returns a list of all Lunatech employees.

-An API key is required to access this endpoint - */api/people?apiKey={apiKey}*, where '{apiKey}' is replaced with an apiKey.
+An **API key** is required to access this endpoint - */api/people?apiKey={apiKey}*, where '{apiKey}' is replaced with an apiKey.

-The real filtering functionality of the API lies in the request parameters specified after the '?' in the URL.
+The real **filtering functionality** of the API lies in the request parameters specified after the '?' in the URL.
 Each of these request parameters is separated by a '&'.

+All user input values for the parameters are run through text processing.
+This allows the API to handle noisy pieces of text with irrelevant digits and spaces.
+For example, fullName=" joHn09 doE " will be handled as fullName="JOHNDOE".

 The following tables provide reference for the API.